 Narva is one of the oldest towns in Estonia.
 Situated on the western banks of the River Narva, it was first mentioned in the chronicle of Novgorod.
 The Herman Castle is the oldest architectural monument.
 Well worth seeing is the city museum, which is situated in the castle.

 Saaremaa and Hiimuaa are the largest and second largest islands in Estonia, respectively.
 On these two islands you’ll see old windmills, stone churches, fishing villages and a restored Episcopal castle dating back to the 13th century.

 Mustvee is the site of the only functioning convent in Estonia and is also well worth a visit.
-It is situated on the shores of the scenic and vast Lake Peipsi and Kuremäe.What about you?
-What do you think?
+It is situated on the shores of the scenic and vast Lake Peipsi and Kuremäe.What are you going to do with this information right now?